RobbieRuppel/learning-library/developer-library/apex/low-code-development/6-improving-todos.md

 ### **Summary**

-This completes Module 6.
+This completes Lab 6.
 You now know how to enhance report and list of value queries to display related details.
 [Click here to navigate to Module 7](7-improving-links.md)